 I live in Koreatown right now, but I did live in Burbank before.
 Burbank is a lot quieter than Koreatown and when I lived there, there weren’t many Koreans.
-I often felt lonely there because I didn’t have family members or friends who I could lean on.
+I often felt lonely there because I didn’t have family members or friends whom I could lean on.
 After living in Burbank for around a year, I decided to move to Koreatown after inviting my family to come to America.
 For them to live a more comfortable life, I thought it would be good to settle in Koreatown, a place most similar to South Korea.
 Living in Koreatown, they wouldn’t necessarily need to speak English which I thought would make the adjustment a lot easier.
 Although it was very challenging at first to support the whole family, everyone started adjusting to their new environments by taking jobs and helping out the family.
-As of right now, my mother works in a restaurant in Koreatown, but as of currently, her place had to shut down.
+My mother works in a restaurant in Koreatown, but as of now, her place had to shut down.
 I can’t imagine another place our family would have decided to live other than Koreatown because of its convenience and familiarity.

 What are your thoughts on Koreatown?

 As a person who has lived outside of Koreatown, I can definitely say that Koreatown is a lot busier and crowded compared to other areas.
 In Koreatown, since everything is close by, it is convenient and comfortable.
-There are a lot of markets around as well as restaurants and stores.
+There are a lot of markets, as well as restaurants and stores.
 However, I do feel like Koreatown is not the safest place, but overall I am satisfied with living here.

 Living in Koreatown for more than 10 years, I haven’t noticed significant changes.
-When I first came here, I was shocked because compared to other areas, I felt like Koreatown was not developed as much.
+When I first came here, I was shocked because compared to other areas, I felt like Koreatown was not developed.
 However, as Koreatown is expanding its influence, many people have started to gain interest in this area.
 Recently, I have seen a lot of remodeling in the area and am starting to see the changes.
 Along with these positive changes, one event that really stood out to me while living in Koreatown was the incident with the people living in Little Bangladesh.
 When the people of Little Bangladesh invaded Koreatown, the Koreatown community was united to prevent this action.
 The majority of the people living in Koreatown participated in the ballots and I was amazed to see how, in a time of difficulty, people of this community came together to preserve its history and culture.

 Where is your favorite place in Koreatown?

 My favorite place is the Olympic Galleria market or shopping mall.
 I go to this mall at least once a week because of its convenience.
 In this one building, there is the market and the bank as well as several clothing shops so it is very easy for me to get things done in one place.
 I specifically go to the second floor to shop at the Korean clothing shops.
 I like to buy my clothes from Korean stores because it fits my body a lot better than American brands.
-There’s around 4-5 stores here and I could spend hours here just eye shopping.
+There’s around four to five stores here and I could spend hours here just window shopping.

 What has been the most challenging part of the quarantine?

 The most challenging part is being forced to live a completely different lifestyle.
 I can’t go out without facing restrictions.
 Our family can’t eat out and shop like before.
 Also, for a long period of time, I could not work so there was no source of income.
-Because of the coronavirus, our company was forced to cut down around 30% of its employees.
+Because of the coronavirus, our company was forced to cut down around 30 percent of its employees.
 Luckily for me, I was just forced to rest because of the mandatory shutdown.
 Not being able to work was the most difficult, but we were lucky to be able to get some financial aid from the government to recover.

 Has this experience changed you?
 If so, how?

 Because of this experience, I was able to feel a lot more grateful for the freedom that was given to me before.
-Before all this happened, I would be able to freely go to places and meet people without feeling worried about meeting people who may have the virus.
+Before all this happened, I would be able to go to places freely and meet people without feeling worried about meeting people who may have the virus.
 Usually, I would enjoy meeting people, eating at restaurants, and our family would travel to different places.
 However, because of the given circumstances right now, it’s difficult to even go outside.
-Now, I learned to be more grateful for what I have and to not take things for granted.
+Now, I learned to be more grateful for what I have and not to take things for granted.